Mason Plumlee: Personal life

-Plumlee grew up with brothers Miles, who also played for Duke, Marshall who also played for Duke and is a former professional basketball player, and sister Madeleine who played volleyball for the University of Notre Dame.
+Plumlee grew up with brothers Miles, who also played for Duke and is a former professional basketball player, Marshall who also played for Duke and is a former professional basketball player, and sister Madeleine who played volleyball for the University of Notre Dame.
 He and Miles became the sixth pair of brothers to play at Duke at the same time.
 With Marshall's NCAA championship in 2015, all three Plumlee brothers won NCAA championships playing for Duke.

 Plumlee's parents are Perky, a former Tennessee Tech basketball player, and Leslie (née Schultz), a former Purdue basketball player.
 The two met at a basketball camp during the summer of 1979.
 His grandfather Albert "Bud" Schultz played basketball at Michigan Tech (1944), his uncle William Schultz played basketball at Wisconsin-Eau Claire (1971–72), and his uncle Chad Schultz played basketball at Wisconsin-Oshkosh (1983–86).

 Plumlee is a Christian.
-Plumlee has said, “I think, really, that’s the point of my story, that you have to walk by faith and not by sight.
-You can’t see the supernatural and what God has planned.”
+Plumlee has said, "I think, really, that's the point of my story, that you have to walk by faith and not by sight.
+You can't see the supernatural and what God has planned."